PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-08 14:47:57
+Last updated: 2024-04-08 14:49:04
-Random Quote: I don't need to be good at Math, I have beautiful hair. - Missy
+Random Quote: Your heart's talking to you, Barney.
+Do you have the guts to listen to it? - Lily Aldrin